psx95/opentelemetry-operations-java/javaagent-extensions/gcp-auth/README.md

  - `GOOGLE_CLOUD_PROJECT`: Environment variable that represents the Google Cloud Project ID to which the telemetry needs to be exported.
    - Can also be configured using `google.cloud.project` system property.
- - `GOOGLE_CLOUD_REGION`: Environment variable that represents your preferred Google Cloud Region to which the telemetry needs to be exported.
-   - Can also be configured using `google.cloud.region` system property.

-It is **mandatory** to configure all options for the extension, not doing so would lead to a `ConfigurationException`.
+It is **mandatory** to configure this option for the extension, not doing so would lead to a `ConfigurationException`.

 ## Usage